lucasvtiradentes/boilermanager/README.md

 - [npm](https://www.npmjs.com/): To install the package.
 Npm is installed alongside nodejs;
 - [nodejs](https://nodejs.org/en/): To actually run the package.

-If you want to make changes to the source code, it is recommended to also install the following items:

-- [git](https://git-scm.com/): To work with version controlling;
-- [vscode](https://code.visualstudio.com/): Useful for editing the code.
-You can choose a similar editor as you wish.

 ## :bulb: Usage<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>

 ### Installation

-To install boilermanager in your computer, simple run this command:
+To install `boilermanager` in your computer, simple run this command:

 ```bash
 # install the boilermanager npm package